 Marc Friedenberg is a native of Northeast Philly, the oldest son of Charles and Lori.
-He first moved to State College fifteen years ago to enroll at Penn State’s College of Information Sciences and Technology, where he graduated with a Master’s Degree in 2006.
-Marc has always had a passion for figuring out how technology could be used to improve people’s lives.
-His Master’s thesis was focused on helping emergency responders locate each other in the field, back before smartphones and Google Maps were popular.
+He first moved to State College fifteen years ago to enroll at Penn State’s College of Information Sciences and Technology, where he graduated in 2006 with a Master’s thesis.
+Marc has always had a passion for figuring out how technology could be used to improve people’s lives—his Master’s thesis was focused on helping emergency responders locate each other in the field.

-Next, Marc graduated from Columbia Law School, pursuing his interest in cyber law and Internet privacy.
-After graduating in 2009, in the midst of the Great Recession, he worked for two law firms and pursued cases against the Wall Street banks that caused it, using his skill with computer technology to sift through the data and prove that fraud had occurred.
+After studying cyber law and Internet privacy at Columbia law school, Marc graduated in the midst of the Great Recession in 2009.
+He worked for two law firms and pursued cases against the Wall Street banks that caused it, using his skill with computer technology to sift through the data and prove that fraud had occurred.
 While suing the big banks, Marc saw firsthand the greed, corruption, and carelessness that has taken over our economy and our government, and has never forgotten those experiences while talking to working people out on the campaign trail.

 In 2012, Marc was recruited for a teaching position at his alma mater, Penn State’s College of Information Sciences and Technology, and returned to State College, excited by the opportunity to give back to the community as an educator.
 Today, he serves on the Faculty Senate and teaches classes related to cyber law and the global economy.